gaokanxu/lumos/docs/src/implemented-proposals/abi-management.md

 ---
-title: Solana ABI management process
+title: Lumos ABI management process
 ---

-This document proposes the Solana ABI management process.
+This document proposes the Lumos ABI management process.
 The ABI management process is an engineering practice and a supporting technical framework to avoid introducing unintended incompatible ABI changes.

 # Problem

-The Solana ABI (binary interface to the cluster) is currently only defined implicitly by the implementation and requires a very careful eye to notice breaking changes.
+The Lumos ABI (binary interface to the cluster) is currently only defined implicitly by the implementation and requires a very careful eye to notice breaking changes.
 This makes it extremely difficult to upgrade the software on an existing cluster without rebooting the ledger.